JeelDobariya38/password-manager/docs/building.md

 ## Preparing For A Build.

 Here, are the things you required, first you will need a `keystore.properties` & `passcodes.jks` in project root.
-So, that the script can be able to sign the apk file when generated. second thing you might need is a mobile device with usb debugging enable, connect to your machine, because script install the app dirctly using `adb`.
+So, that the script can be able to sign the apk file when generated.
+Second thing you might need is a mobile device with USB debugging enable, connected to your machine, because script install the app directly using `adb`.

 ### Template For keystore.properties